Brazelton-Lab/bio_utils/README.md

 ---------

-iterators simply contains a number of file iterators for reading, parsing, and returning lines of a file as dictionaries.
+iterators simply contains a number of file iterators for reading, parsing, and returning lines of a file as dictionaries. screed is used for reading FASTA and FASTQ files.
 See individual scripts for dictionary structure.

 Scripts:
 * fastr: reads, parses, and returns lines of a FASTR file {'name':, 'description':, 'sequence':}
 * gff3: reads, parses, and returns lines of a GFF3 file {'seqid':, 'source':, 'type':, 'start':, 'end':, 'score':, 'strand':, 'phase':, 'attributes':}
+* m8: reads, parses, and returns lines of a M8 file {'queryID':, 'subjectID':, 'percIdentical':, 'alignLen':, 'mismatchCount':, 'gapCount':, 'queryStart':, 'queryEnd':, 'subjectStart':, 'subjectEnd':, 'eValue':, 'bitScore':}
 * sam: reads, parses, and returns lines of a SAM file {'qname':, 'flag':, 'rname':, 'pos':, 'mapq':, 'cigar':, 'rnext':, 'pnext':, 'tlen':, 'seq':, 'qual':}

 verifiers